 Research projects to inform her practice have included digital Jacquard weaving at the Centre of Contemporary Textiles, Montreal, Canada supported by an Australia Council grant (1998-9); Renaissance textiles at Lisio Foundation in Florence, Italy supported by an Australia Council residency grant (2000); and Irish Damask in Northern Ireland during a residency at the University of Ulster, Belfast, Ireland (2002).
-Following this Jacquard woven pieces, many with damask patterning, were exhibited with some included in the 2006-07 NSW Government House Refurbishment Project, as upholstery fabric and interior textiles.
+Following this research, her Jacquard woven pieces many with damask patterning, were exhibited over several years, including a commission to weave her Jacquard designs for upholstery fabric and interior textiles for the 2006-07 NSW Government House Refurbishment Project.

-Many of her weavings reference the traditions of rag rugs, using readily available materials and the idea of 'making do'.
+Many of her weavings reference the traditions of rag rugs weaving, using readily available materials and the idea of 'making do'.
 Weaving materials have included domestic materials and her old clothes cut into weft strips, waste and excess studio materials and materials coloured by locally sourced plant dyes.